 3. Conditions of Carriage

-This section sets out various restrictions and conditions which apply to the carriage of packages by UPS.
-It also explains what the consequences are of the shipper presenting packages for carriage which do not meet these requirements.
+This section sets out various restrictions and conditions which apply to the carriage of shipments by UPS.
+It also explains what the consequences are of the shipper presenting shipments for carriage which do not meet these requirements.

 3.1 Service Restrictions and Conditions